hexagoncircle/ryan-mulligan-dev/src/blog/gsap-flip-cart.md

 const state = Flip.getState(item);
 ```

-Flip isn't concerned with CSS properties outside of those previously mentioned.
-However, FLIP can be configured to affect others by defining an optional `props` object that takes a comma-delimited list of values as a second parameter in the `getState` method.
+Flip by default only affects size, position, rotation, and skew.
+However, it can be configured to affect others by defining an optional `props` object that takes a comma-delimited list of values as a second parameter in the `getState` method.
 Learn more under the "Usage" section in [the docs](https://greensock.com/docs/v3/Plugins/Flip)!
 {.callout}

 ### Step 2: Make the changes